laiduy98/cose-19/report/report.md

         lang = detect(" ".join(text[:len(text)]))
 ```

-- If first 50 words does not work, try to detect with the whole body.

-- If we cannnot detect the language using the body part, try to detect on the abstract.
+- If the detection of the language is impossible when using the body part, the algorithm will try to do the same job but with an abstract.

 ```python
 try: